tokiclover/bar-overlay/README.md

 ---

 Another foo (gentoo) overlay with a few packages...
-See *profiles/package.list* for package list.
+See *sets/PACKAGE_LIST* for a complete package list.

 HOWTO GET THIS OVERLAY
 ----------------------